 - 1/2 pound (225g) Marshmallow (@32 regular size)

 - 4-6 oz (115-170 g) walnut halves

 - (Optional) 6 oz (170 g) Raisins, dried cranberries, dried cherries, or whatever dried fruit you like

-- (Optional) @ 1/2 c (120 ml) Dark Rum, Kahlua, Brandy, or whatever alcohol pairs well with your dried fruit
+- (Optional) @ 1/2 cup (120 ml) Dark Rum, Kahlua, Brandy, or whatever alcohol pairs well with your dried fruit

 - (Optional) While candy cooks, combine dried fruit and alcohol in a bowl and macerate for at least 30 min.

 - Add walnuts.
 (Optional - Drain macerated fruit and add.)
-Stir till combined.
+Stir until combined.

-- Pour into buttered dish.
-We'll often just line a dish with wax paper and spread fudge into that instead of buttering the dish.
-(Allow to cool @ 5 min., or until you can touch the fudge without it sticking to your hand, then pat down the fudge into an even layer.
-Leave untouched until completely cool (@ 2 hrs) then cut into bit sized pieces.
-Wrap each piece with plastic wrap and give to friends, loved ones, and save a secret stash for yourself to eat.)
+- Pour into prepared dish.
+Allow to cool for about 5 minutes, or until you can touch the fudge without it sticking to your hand, then pat down the fudge into an even layer.
+Leave untouched until completely cool (about 2 hours) then cut into bit sized pieces.
+Keep chunks of fudge airtight or wrap each piece with plastic wrap and give to friends, loved ones, and save a secret stash for yourself to eat.